 David worked as an actor before co-founding the Renaissance Theatre Company with Kenneth Branagh.
-Between 1987 and 1991, the company were involved in various celebrated Shakespeare productions including Twelfth Night, Much Ado about Nothing, Hamlet, As You like It, A Midsummer Night’s Dream, King Lear and Coriolanus.
+Between 1987 and 1991, the company produced various celebrated Shakespeare productions including Twelfth Night, Much Ado about Nothing, Hamlet, As You like It, A Midsummer Night’s Dream, King Lear and Coriolanus.

-Liz Barron co-founded Trademark Films with David Parfitt in 1999, and has been Finance Director and Production Finance Executive on all Trademark productions ever since.
+Liz Barron co-founded Trademark Films with David Parfitt in 1999 and has worked with him on all Trademark productions ever since.